 Introduction

 Horace Mann (1848, as cited in Education and Social Inequity, n.d.) is quoted as having said that “education beyond all other devices of human origin is the great equalizer of the conditions of man, the balance-wheel of the social machinery.”
 The quote reflects the belief often shared in Western society that education will allow individuals to succeed and change their so-called status as a result of the social mobility that having an education can afford individuals.
 As such this opportunity is seen as a key motivator for people to stay in school and to go onto higher educational opportunities.
 While the reward of (upward) social mobility can be seen as more of an extrinsic motivator, it is an important factor in helping to retain students and a source of encouragement from family and friends.
-In addition, the drive to enter higher education is rooted not solely in the rewards of social (upward) mobility but in the opportunities this mobility may provide in helping one’s family or community (ref).
+In addition, the drive to enter higher education is rooted not solely in the rewards of social (upward) mobility but in the opportunities this mobility may provide in helping one’s family or community (Holland & Yousofi, 2014; Taylor & Krahn, 2013).
 As such the belief in upward social mobility can be viewed cross-culturally, even if the rationale behind it differs from culture to culture.
 Whether the pursuit of higher education is a means to an end (social mobility) or a means to itself (fulfilling the desire to learn), the motivation behind the pursuit is fundamental for most individuals in order to succeed and complete their higher educational studies.

 With regard to higher education, the motivation is often referred to specifically as academic motivation.
-Based on Hollembeak and Amorose (2005), academic motivation can be defined as the strength and direction of effort towards educational outcomes and is of crucial importance to (academic) performance (Areepattamannil & Freeman (2011; Ratelle, 2007).
-It is possible to analyse motivation by using the self-determination theory (SDT) as per Hollembeak & Amorose’s (2005) and Areepattamannil (2012).
+Based on Hollembeak and Amorose (2005), academic motivation can be defined as the strength and direction of effort towards educational outcomes and is of crucial importance to (academic) performance (Areepattamannil & Freeman 2011; Ratelle, 2007).
+It is possible to analyse motivation by using the self-determination theory (SDT) as per Hollembeak and Amorose’s (2005) and Areepattamannil (2012).
 Using the SDT, the spectrum of self-determined motivation ranges from intrinsic, where the drive behind involvement is the result of personal satisfaction or internal gratification (Smith, Cumming & Smoll, 2008; Deci & Ryan, 2002) to extrinsic , where the drive behind the involvement is for instrumental reasons material gains and/or external rewards (Deci & Ryan, 2000).
 According to Vallerand and Ratelle (2002), intrinsic motivation was considered to be one-dimensional in nature but has since been thought to comprise three facets: motivation to know, to accomplish things, and to experience stimulation (Vallerand et al., 1992).
-Findings in Western, individualistic cultures (e.g., United Sates) show intrinsically motivated students do better and have a greater ability to persevere in academia (Ratelle, 2007).
+Findings in Western, individualistic cultures (e.g., United States) show intrinsically motivated students do better and have a greater ability to persevere in academia (Ratelle, 2007).

 With regard to external motivation, it is also not unidimensional.
 Extrinsically motivation can be defined along four facets: external regulation, introjected regulation, identified regulation, and integrated regulation (Deci and Ryan 2002).
 Research, primarily of adolescent populations (ages 13-18), has shown that students in non-Western cultures (e.g., India) have higher levels of extrinsic motivation (Areepattamannil, 2012; Areepattamannil, Freeman & Klinger, 2011).
-Furthermore, in Areepattamannil and Freeman (2008) note that extrinsic motivation-external regulation is associated with better academic performance in older adolescents (16-19 years old) whose families came from India.
+Furthermore, Areepattamannil and Freeman (2008) note that extrinsic motivation-external regulation is associated with better academic performance in older adolescents (16-19 years old) whose families came from India.
 Here, as implied earlier, the need to provide for family and to take advantage of possible family sacrifices serves as a motivation to engage in education as a means to an end.
 Findings also demonstrate possible cross-cultural differences in the types of motivations that are effective.